Arrest warrant for official linked to IRA compo case

-International arrest warrant for senior Libyan investment official linked to compensation for IRA victims
+International arrest warrant for senior Libyan investment official linked to compensation for IRA Semtex victims

 Belgium has issued an international arrest warrant for a senior Libyan official who could play a pivotal role in whether IRA victims receive compensation for Semtex supplied to the IRA by Col Gaddafi.